walmartdigital/products-db/README.md

 $ make database-reset
 ```

-If something else, you are always welcome to have a look at the Makefile ;)
+Anything else?, you are always welcome to have a look at the Makefile ;)